The 2018 Start With Hello Week Student Voices Contest has ended. Please check back soon for information on the 2019 Student Voices Contest.

-Take part in our Start With Hello Week Student Voices Contest and help show the world the difference you make in your life and the lives of others.
+When we reach out to those that are feeling left out, lonely or being treated as invisible, it can make a huge difference in their lives.
+Take part in our Start With Hello Week Student Voices Contest and help show the world how you make a difference the lives of others.
 The contest will promote young people’s efforts to reduce social isolation, build community and inclusion, and prevent violence before it happens through the arts.

 We want youth voices and ideas to be heard in creating more caring and inclusive environments.
 By thinking critically and expressing themselves on issues related to promoting inclusiveness and kindness, youth can prevent violence, bullying and self-harm.
 Creative expressions will foster critical thinking that leads to actions that can prevent gun violence – and other forms of violence and self-harm now and in generations to come.

 - Spoken: Video entry utilizing spoken word/poetry/rap/song/skit.
-Please limit video to less than 5 minutes and upload to YouTube.
+Please limit video to less than 3 minutes and upload to YouTube.
 Spoken entries should submit a YouTube link rather than uploading the video.

 Grade Divisions for Judging: Elementary (2-5); Middle (6-8); High School (9-12)